 Nature Structural Molecular Biology 19(4), 441-449. *equal contribution

 - Ghosh, S., Goswami, S. and Adhya, S. (2003)

-KBITS, Department of Innovation and Technology, Government of Karnataka
+- KITS, Department of IT, BT and S&T, Government of Karnataka

 - Department of Biotechnology, Government of India (Ramalingaswami Re-entry Fellowship & Genome Engineering Technologies)

 - Biotechnology Industry Research Assistance Council (BIRAC), Government of India

 - Science and Engineering Research Board, Department of Science and Technology, Government of India (Core Research Grant)